Christian Healthcare Ministries Review- Is a Health Cost Sharing Ministry Right For You?

 We love that they are a faith-based option and that they do have the lifestyle covenant that members need to agree to because this means that we are not paying for any medical expenses that don’t agree with biblical principles.

-And obviously, we LOVE all the savings we have had in switching to Christian Healthcare ministries.
-We used to be paying around $600 per month for the 2 of us, and now we’re paying less than $400!
+And obviously, we LOVE all the savings we have had in switching to Christian Healthcare Ministries.

 • Infertility